-The level of consultation over the past twelve months has continued to be high and The Mathematical Association, working through its Teaching Committee, has provided evidence and opinion on issues ranging from what constitute suitable mathematical experiences for children in their early years, towards the end of their primary education and right through to the curriculum for 19-year-olds, and much besides.

-The various responses to consultations can be found in the We Say section of the MA website.
+The level of consultation over the past twelve months has continued to be high and The Mathematical Association, working through its Teaching Committee, has provided evidence and opinion on issues ranging from the Ofsted mathematics subject report, guidance on assessment in Key Stage 1, through to the Mathematical Futures discussion paper.
+The various responses to consultations over the year can be found in the 'We Say' section of our website.